marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

+= 0.5.1 =
+- forgot to add styles to svn

 = 0.5 =
 - Uses wp_localize_script to translate script.
 Previous method could lead to 404-error, although the file did exist.
 - More valid output